 See, this was a classic crowdfunding campaign mistake of a team of people building a prototype they love that works but vastly underestimating production costs.
 A product like this is not hard to make from a technical perspective – but it’s hard to make many of them at a low cost.

 Eventually, they ended up not shipping, leaving 62,642 backers very disappointed, and others sold alternatives on Amazon some years later.

 Amount Raised: $12,969,608

 Many Kickstarter campaigners receive a massive backlash of angry comments if they ship late, but the majority of the backers of Frosthaven are politely waiting.
-Usually, every backer or crowdfunding expert would say, “if it hasn’t shipped now, it will never ship.”
-But we were happy to see such fantastic community support for the creators of Frosthaven.
+Usually, every backer or crowdfunding expert would say, “If it hasn’t shipped now, it will never ship.”
+But we were happy to see the such fantastic community support for the creators of Frosthaven.